bastnic/Flint/doc/index.rst

 The Configurator will replace placeholders marked with ``%my_parameter%`` with the corresponding parameter in your application which in this instance would be ``$app['my_parameter']``.
 It will also replace placeholders marked as ``#my_env#`` with environment variables.

+It is possible to inherit from a config file by using a special key ``@import`` and set its value to another file.
+The loaded parameters from ``@import`` will have the lowest priority when merging the two files.